aidantmcloughlin/personal-site/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Aidan McLoughlin

 # Full name (for SEO)
-first_name: Alice
+first_name: Aidan
-last_name: Wu
+last_name: McLoughlin

 # Status emoji
 status:
-  icon: ☕️
+  icon:

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Biostatistics PhD Student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: University of California, Berkeley
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am interested in developing methods for unsupervised analysis of high-dimensional, multimodal genomics data.
+I am currently focused on manipulating deep learning frameworks to detect relationships between features in these multimodal data.
+I also am interested in deep reinforcement learning and how it can be improved to assist in designing closed loop deep brain stimulation (DBS) therapy.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Computational genomics
+  - Deep learning
-  - Information Retrieval
+  - Reinforcement learning
+  - High dimensional unsupervised learning

 # Education to show in About widget
 education: